efrigo88/dbt-elementary-test-lab/README.md

 docker compose up -d
 ```

-2. Create .env file from .env.example one and run the script to export the vars.
+2. Create the .env file from the example one and run the script to export the environment variables.
 ```
 source scripts/source-env
 ```

-3. Install libraries.
+3. Install dependencies with poetry.
 ```
 poetry install
 source scripts/source-env